Martin Handford: Career

-Handford has gained the reputation of being a methodical and diligent worker: sometimes it would take him up to eight weeks to draw one two-page sketch "Wally" and the characters surrounding him.
-The drawings are drawn to the same scale as in the books and each 2-page spread usually contains about 300 to 500 figures, with Wally often being the last character drawn into the crowd.
+Handford published his first Where's Wally? book in 1987 and earned a reputation for being a methodical and diligent worker.
+Each two-page sketch drawing contains hundreds or even thousands of figures and takes him as much as eight weeks to complete.
+The drawings are drawn to the same scale as in the books and each two-page spread usually contains at least 300 to 500 figures, with Wally often being the last character drawn into the crowd.